samkibe/My-Serious-SQL-encounter-pros-and-cons/SQL Training (Data Exploration)/Week 7 Marketing Analytics Case Study/Multiple Table Joins.md

   COUNT(DISTINCT inventory_id)
 FROM dvd_rentals.inventory;

-### hypothesis 2 : There will be a multiple records per unique inventory_id in the dvd_rentals.rental table
+#### Hypothesis 2 : There will be a multiple records per unique inventory_id in the dvd_rentals.rental table
 - SELECT inventory_id, COUNT (*) AS record_counts
   FROM dvd_rentals.rental
   GROUP BY inventory_id